German Expat Tax in Portugal

 Deregistering your German residence (Abmeldung) is an important administrative step, but by itself it is not typically sufficient to end tax residency.

 Maintaining a furnished apartment in Germany can cause the Finanzamt to argue you remain subject to unlimited German tax liability (unbeschränkte Steuerpflicht).
-Step 4 — Review Wegzugsbesteuerung exposure.
-If you hold 1% or more in a German corporation (GmbH, AG), the exit tax on unrealised gains applies.
+Step 4, Review Wegzugsbesteuerung exposure.
 Within the EU/EEA, you can defer payment (interest-free since ECJ rulings).

 Supporting content